wp-plugins/ifs-seo-simple/readme.txt

 No special requirements for upgrades.

 == Changelog ==

+= 1.5 =
+* Fixed error getting title when there is no $post (e.g. search page).
+* Added feedback page with installation confirmation.
+* Split up the code in multiple files for easier maintenance.

 = 1.4 =
 * Added display of current configuration in home screen.